 The Amish are different, and are outsiders, and often misunderstood.
 It creates a situation where it is easier to dehumanize them.
 Furthermore, personal conflicts can simmer and breed ill will.

-None of those seem to be reasons enough for someone to want to fire a gun at another person’s home.
+None of those are reasons to fire a gun at another person’s home.

 UPDATE – Sep.
 11 4:44 AM: According to a report by WQOW, the shooting occurred Friday night, and in fact targeted three separate homes, and an Amish school.